Annapolis Blues FC

-Annapolis Blues FC is an American soccer club founded in 2022.
+Annapolis Blues Football Club is an American soccer club founded in 2022.
 For the 2025 season, Annapolis Blues FC introduced a women's team.
 The men's team currently competes in the Chesapeake Division of USL League Two, considered the fourth tier of the United States soccer league system.
 The men's team previously played in the National Premier Soccer League.
 The women's team competes in USL W League.

 The team's home field is the Navy–Marine Corps Memorial Stadium in Annapolis, Maryland.